JustenRickert/not-not-a-blog/src/view/story-text/md/introduction.md

 The alien welcomes you aboard the _Notnotablog_.
 "Welcome!" says the alien.
 The alien provides for you the name Plorkis Crok, commenting on how it's the same name as what's labeled on the office door.

 Plorkis Crok, obviously a Xa Kinaxen alien, seats you across from the alien's desk (owned by the Contraxis Space Exploration corporation) and asks you about yourself.
 There's a piece of paper handed off with information required to fill out.
-The alien tells a brief tale about the contents of the form, indicating an intimate knowledge with it.
+The alien tells a brief tale about the contents of the form, indicating an intimate knowledge of it.
 The alien chortles all the while.
 Plorkis Crok is clearly a happy alien.

 After talking through a series of seemingly unrelated topics with the loquacious alien, it is explained that the position has already been approved for you and that this meeting---this _interview_---is just a formality.
 The true purpose of your being here is to fill out the form.
 Filling it out means the job is yours.